Merion Mercies — the New World Saga

 America Happens Here.

-Welcome to MERION MERCIES, the breathtaking historical fiction series that chronicles the American epic — spanning from the era of contesting Swedish and Dutch colonial outposts in Karakung to the dawn of the satellite age in Mohawk Four — and unfolding fully within a surprisingly consequential, bounteous setting: the Welsh Tract, on the periphery of William Penn’s Greene Countrie Towne, present-day Philadelphia.
-At this New World geographic and economic crossroads along the Schuylkill River’s western bank — “a perfect garden,” according to President John Adams in 1800 — generations of idealists, manifest dreamers, and commercial titans will intersect.
-Heralded and forgotten, pope and pauper.
-Over the centuries, local contributions and everyday heroes will forge a continental character and dramatically impact world affairs.
+Welcome to MERION MERCIES, the ground-breaking historical fiction series that chronicles the boundless American epic — spanning from the era of contesting Swedish and Dutch colonial outposts in Karakung, to the very fulcrum of independence in A New Constellation, to the dawn of the satellite age in Mohawk Four — and all unfolding fully within the Welsh Tract, a provincial ‘barony’ on the periphery of William Penn’s Greene Countrie Towne, Philadelphia.
+Only 40,000-square acres, this bounteous, chromatic, and surprisingly consequential setting will captivate many a heart.
+In 1787, a contemplative George Washington privately muses about retiring here, over Mount Vernon, impressed by the lush, pastoral landscape.
+“A perfect garden,” notes a reflective President John Adams in 1800.
+“Model Merion,” enthuses Theodore Roosevelt in 1917.